docker-flow/docker-flow-monitor/docs/usage.md

 |serviceName    |The name of the service that exports metrics.                                             |Yes     |
 |scrapeType     |A set of targets and parameters describing how to scrape metrics.                         |No      |

+You can find more about scrapeType's on [Scrape Config](https://prometheus.io/docs/operating/configuration/#scrape_config)

 ### Alert Parameters

 !!! tip